WhitmanCS370/sp24-lab9/README.md

 Write your answers to the questions below.

 * What were the main ideas from SDX chapter 16?
+Creating persistent objects across programming langauges.
+This way you can write libraries and modules across different langauge specifications and recreate objects in new languages

 * What questions did you have about the material in the chapters?
 What did you find confusing?
+Sam had questions about aliasing and the entirety of what section 3 was talking about.
+If two different varaibles have the same value, why does python use one memory location for it?

 ### Exercise 0: Running the tests